Teeth Whitening Richmond

 No it cannot.
 The gels are specially designed to remove staining, and not to damage and vital tooth structures.
 If you are a grinder or bruxer, and have had enamel erosion and wear over the years, then a profession teeth whitening can cause severe sensitivity after the procedure.
 This sensitivity may be indefinite as your dentin is constantly exposed to the outside environment.

 Can teeth whitening cause permanent sensitivity?

-No. Teeth whitening’s effects do not last indefinitely.
+Not for the majority of people.
+As mentioned earlier, those patients with severe grinding habits may be sensitive significantly more than the rest of us, and for a longer period of time after the procedure.
+Teeth whitening’s effects do not last indefinitely for most individuals.
 After a few days the discomfort will go away, and you will have a whiter and more beautiful smile.

 Are whitening strips supposed to hurt?

 Yes they can.
 Initially when the chemicals penetrate into your tooth structures they can cause sensitivity, especially to hot and cold.
 The sensitivity and the pain will eventually subside and you will enjoy your beautiful smile for a long time.

 Is teeth whitening permanent?

 No it is not.
 Staining will happen again.
 When your teeth will stain depends on home care and well you take care of your teeth.
 Most in-office whitening sessions last for up to 6-12 months.
 Foods and beverages that can contribute to faster staining include wine, juices, and recreational habits like smoking.
 Consistent home care including brushing and flossing can significantly slow down staining.

 Can teeth whitening for on crowns?